ponfri/cypress_template/cypress_instructions.md

 # Cypress Project Instructions for GitHub Copilot

 ## Page Object Usage Policy
+- **Page object instantiation location**: Always instantiate page objects (e.g., `const utilitiesPage = new UtilitiesPage();`) at the top of the test file, directly under the import statements.
+Do not instantiate page objects inside test blocks or functions.

 - **Always use page objects**: When writing or generating Cypress tests for this project, always use the page object classes in `cypress/e2e/pageObjects/*.po.ts` for all element interactions, navigation, and assertions.
 - **Do not use raw selectors**: Avoid using raw selectors (e.g., `cy.get`, `cy.contains`, etc.) directly in test files.
 Instead, use the public getters and interaction methods provided by the page object classes.